Making Homes Attainable for Canadians

 Canadian Workforce Housing

 Teachers, nurses, firefighters, trades workers and more are the backbone of every Canadian city.
-CALA exists to support more affordable living by housing them near where they serve, so a school teacher in Vancouver doesn't have to commute from Langley and a nurse in Mississauga doesn’t have to commute into Downtown Toronto.
+CALA exists to support more attainable living by housing them near where they serve, so a school teacher in Vancouver doesn't have to commute from Langley and a nurse in Mississauga doesn’t have to commute into Downtown Toronto.

 Multi-Level Government Collaboration

 Working across all three levels of government, CALA coordinates the incentives needed to move stalled, shovel-ready projects into production.
 The policy amendments required are neither new nor untested, each has been successfully implemented before.
-With CALA's guidance, developers can navigate the red tape and redirect capital toward efficient, affordable housing development.
+With CALA's guidance, developers can navigate the red tape and redirect capital toward efficient, attainable housing development.

 Breaking the Mold